revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-The loop is a structure which can repeat a set of statements up to a fixed number of times or until a certain criterion is satisfied.
-Name different types of loops.
+The loop is a structure which can repeat a set of statements up to a fixed number of times or until a certain criterion is satisfied.Name different types of loops.

 </blockquote>